 12. Skinner Butte Park

 Address: 248 Cheshire Ave, Eugene, OR 97401

-The park is also popular for its public climbing locations.
-Once part of a quarry used to supply rock for building foundations and gravestone markers, the huge basalt columns left behind now offer a unique climbing opportunity.
+The park is also famous for its public climbing locations.
+Once part of a quarry used to supply rock for building foundations and gravestone markers, the huge basalt columns left behind offer a unique climbing opportunity.

 Climbers should be aware that the City of Eugene does not offer any climbing supplies nor maintain the rock face for climbing.
-Those wishing to experience the basalt columns will need to bring their own climbing gear and are responsible for their own safety.
+Those wishing to experience the basalt columns must bring their climbing gear and are responsible for their safety.

-Skinner Butte Park also features walking trails, a recreation center, and a viewpoint that provides a look at the stunning scenery surrounding Eugene, Oregon.
-As one of the city’s oldest parks, it’s a location that visitors will definitely want to experience!
+Skinner Butte Park also features walking trails, a recreation center, and a viewpoint that looks at Eugene, Oregon’s stunning scenery.
+As one of the city’s oldest parks, it’s a location that visitors will want to experience!